mercush/lm-score/DESIGN.md

 ## Efficiency
 * **Compute**: FLOPs scale quadratically with the number of contents passed into `LM_SCORE`.
 * **Latency**: If `ENSEMBLE` is enabled, the primary bottleneck is the sequential execution of ensemble queries.
 Since `mlx_lm.server` is currently treated as a synchronous endpoint in this implementation, enabling `ENSEMBLE` results in roughly 3x the latency of a single call.
 * **Token Usage**: Reduced significantly when `THINKING` is disabled.
-When `THINKING` is enabled, output cost and latency increase significantly due to the generation of chain-of-thought tokens.
+When `THINKING` is enabled, output cost and latency increase due to the generation of chain-of-thought tokens.
 * **Caching**: Caching is currently disabled (`cache=False`) to ensure independent samples for the ensemble and accurate benchmarking, meaning every `LM_SCORE` call incurs a full model inference cost.
 However, this can easily be turned on and would yield a speedup.

 ## Alternate designs